kocherlab/kocher_guides/docs/Guides/RNAseq.rst

 * **cut_tail**:  move a sliding window 3' to 5’, drop the bases in the window if its mean quality is below a specified threshold.
 * **cut_right**:  move a sliding window 5' to 3’, if the mean quality of a window is below a specified threshold, drop the window and the sequence to the right (i.e. 3’).

+:--cut_front:
+  The first parameter.
+:--cut_tail:
+  The second parameter.

 Many of these methods may be altered to be similar to functions within the `Trimmomatic package <http://www.usadellab.org/cms/?page=trimmomatic>`_, if desired.

 The output from fastp is an HTML file that may be viewed in any browser (e.g. chrome) :numref:`(Fig. %s) <fastp_fig>` and a JSON file that may be used for further interpreting.
 The HTML contains details on the input before and after the filtering process.